 - Only 2 in 10 organizations are taking tangible action to address skills gaps.

-The impact of the COVID-19 crisis on IT staffing
+The impact of the COVID-19 crisis on IT staffing and skills

 Up to 25 million job losses due to COVID-19 according to the UN International Labor Organization (18 March 2020)